How to use color filter for analog B/W photography

 In general you can say that the color of the filter will be intensified in a black and white image.
-Because more light of that similar color goes through the filter and results in an over-exposed area of the film so that it will have a much lighter shades of grey.
+Because more light of that similar color goes through the filter and results in an over-exposed area of the film so that it will have a much lighter shades of gray.
 Whereas the complementary color appears darker since less of that light is allowed to pass through.

-TYPES OF COLOR FILTER and when SHOULD YOU USE Them
+TYPES OF COLOR FILTER AND WHEN SHOULD YOU USE THEM

 A green filter is not as popular as the previous one.
 With this filter you get red tones much darker and the green ones brighter.
 In landscapes foliage and grass will turn lighter.